rwblokzijl/Msc-thesis-EuroToken/thesis.md

 using the same system as their banking.

 This effectively unites the whole financial world into one accounting system.
-Especially when combinded with e-identity, e-signatures, e-invoices, e-receipts, and smart-contracts this could usher in a whole new wave of innovation.
+Especially when combined with e-identity, e-signatures, e-invoices, e-receipts, and smart-contracts this could usher in a whole new wave of innovation.

 # Conclusion